milonmaze/privacy-terms-observatory-beta/www.shopify.com/legal/privacy.md

 Updated May 4, 2021

 Introduction
-Our values
-Why we process your information
-Your rights over your information
-Where we send your information
-How we protect your information
-How we use “cookies” and other tracking technologies How you can reach us
-Introduction

 In our mission to make commerce better for everyone at Shopify, we collect and use information about you, our